-Philosophy and Ethics
+Philosophy, Religion and Ethics

-Qualification Gained GCSE in Religious Studies A
+GCSE in Religious Studies A

 - Religions: beliefs, teaching and practices:

 - o Christianity

 - o Islam

 - Themes: modern and traditional religious and non-religious views of:

-- Relationships and Families
+- o Relationships and Families

-- Religion, Crime and Punishment
+- o Religion, Crime and Punishment

-- Religion and Life 0
+Religion and Life

-- o Religion, Human Rights and Social Justice
+o Religion, Human Rights and Social Justice

 This subject greatly assists students with the ability to understand the points of view of others.
-This is something that could be useful for students looking to further study Religious Education and Philosophy and Ethics, or go on to study Sociology, Psychology or Government and Politics in the future.
+This is something that could be useful for students looking to further study religious education and philosophy and ethics, or go on to study sociology, psychology or government and politics in the future.
 The GCSE course has a particular focus on religious beliefs and how these impact on modern day dilemmas, including important topics such as abortion, euthanasia, the death penalty, racism, and poverty.